Aurecon

 ~$43M/yr

-Estimate uses avg AU cost of $110,000+/yr (salary only, excluding super, office, recruitment) vs offshore $25,000/yr (salary + on-costs).
+Estimate uses avg AU employment cost of $110,000+/yr (incl. super and on-costs) vs offshore $25,000/yr (salary + on-costs).
 Actual figures vary by role, seniority, and location.

 In Plain English